-The Chief of Staff and Monitoring Officer
+The Chief Executive and Monitoring Officer

 - 3.8.61.
-The Chief of Staff is responsible for the leadership and general administration of the PCC's office. - 3.8.62.
-The Chief of Staff is also the PCC's designated monitoring officer, appointed under section 5(1) of the Local Government and Housing Act 1989. - 3.8.63.
+The Chief Executive and Monitoring Officer is responsible for the leadership and general administration of the PCC's office. - 3.8.62.
+The Chief Executive and Monitoring Officer is also the PCC's designated monitoring officer, appointed under section 5(1) of the Local Government and Housing Act 1989. - 3.8.63.
 As Monitoring Officer he/she is responsible for: